IISM-Ethereum/Guide/README.md

 #####1.3 access node via JSON-RPC api from browser:

     geth --rpc --rpccorsdomain "<<your webserver address>>

 ## 2. How to set up an Ethereum Node on a private Blockchain

 #####2.1 full start command for node

+#### Linux
+    geth --port 30303 --rpc --rpcport 8454 --rpccorsdomain "http://0.0.0.0:8081" --datadir "/home/USER/privateEthereum"
+    --genesis "/home/USER/privateEthereum/CustomGenesis.json" console

+#### MacOS
-    geth --port 30303 --rpc --rpcport 8454 --rpccorsdomain "http://0.0.0.0:8081" --datadir "/home/mgsgde/privateEthereum"
+    geth --port 30303 --rpc --rpcport 8454 --rpccorsdomain "http://0.0.0.0:8081" --datadir "/Users/USER/privateEthereum"
-    --genesis "/home/mgsgde/privateEthereum/CustomGenesis.json" console
+    --genesis "/Users/USER/privateEthereum/CustomGenesis.json" console

-#####2.2 in detail
+#####2.2 details on the command above
-* **--rpc** : enables rpc (so that our website can interact with the node)
+* **--rpc** : Enables remote procedure calls (so that our website can interact with the node).

-* **--rpcport** : port that is used by the webbrowser to interact with the local node
+* **--rpcport** : Port that is used by the Web-Browser to interact with the local node.

-* **--rpccorsdomain** : we need to allow cross site origin requests, so that our webbrowser can access the local node while connected with our webserver.
-By default webbrowsers do not allow script from one origin (our website) to access data from another origin (our node).
+* **--rpccorsdomain** : We need to allow cross site origin requests, so that our Web-browser can access the local node while being connected with our Web-Server.
+By default Web-Browsers do not allow scripts being executed from one origin (our website) to access data from another origin (our node).
+* **--datadir** : An arbitrary path in the user directory where the blockchain should be synchronized to.

-* **--genesis** : json.file that defines the very first block in our private blockchain that everybody has to agree on
+* **--genesis** : json.file that defines the very first block in our private blockchain that everybody has to agree on.

+In our case, the Genesis file is located in the same directory where the blockchain data will be located once the setup is completed.

+A sample Genesis file looks as follows.
+In this example two accounts with a balance of one billion ether have been created during initialization.

 ```
 {